zitadel/example-fine-grained-authorization/README.md

 />

 Now, when a user requests an access token, the action will be executed, transforming the user roles and metadata into the required format and adding them as a custom claim to the token.
 This custom claim can then be used by third-party applications to manage fine-grained user access.

+2. Set up the API Project <a name="2"></a>

+1. Clone the Project from GitHub:
+Run the command `git clone https://github.com/zitadel/example-fine-grained-authorization.git` to clone the project from this GitHub repository.

+2. Navigate to the Project Directory:
+After cloning, navigate to the project directory with `cd example-fine-grained-authorization`.

+3. Setup a Python Environment:
+Ensure you have Python 3 and pip installed.
+You can check this by running `python --version` and `pip --version` in your terminal.
+If you don't have
+Python or pip installed, you will need to install them.
+Next, create a new virtual environment for this project by running `python3 -m venv env`.
+Activate the environment by running:
+On Windows: .\env\Scripts\activate
+On Unix or MacOS: source env/bin/activate
+After running this command, your terminal should indicate that you are now working inside the env virtual environment.

+4. Install Dependencies:
+With the terminal at the project directory (the one containing requirements.txt), run `pip install -r requirements.txt` to install the necessary dependencies.

+5. Configure Environment Variables:
+The project requires certain environment variables.
+Fill in the .env file with the values we retrieved from ZITADEL.

+6. Run the Application:
+Run the Flask application by executing: `python app.py` If everything is set up correctly, your Flask application should now be running.

+This project was developed and tested with Python 3.
+If you encounter any issues, please ensure you're using a Python 3 interpreter.

+The Flask API that uses JWT tokens and custom claims for fine-grained access control checks the custom claim experience_level for the roles journalist and editor on every request, using this information to decide if the authenticated user can access the requested endpoint.

+app.py